MaSe69/dssb/md/26_Altair/01_altair_overview.md

 ## Altair Overview

-You might want to start with the fundamental example below and expand it a bit to your needs.<br>
+You might want to start with the fundamental example below and expand it a bit to your needs, see [Altair listing](altair_listing).<br>
-When you create a lot of charts, you might want to use templates.
-Templates reduce the overall effort substantially.<br>
+When you create a lot of charts, you might want to use [Themes in Altair](altair_themes).<br>
-Finally, you might benefit from some examples on putting the pieces together.
+Finally, you might benefit from some examples on putting the pieces together, see [Altair stories](altair_stories).

-Find details on how to improve a chart in the [Altair listing](altair_listing).<br>
-Find details on using [Templates in Altair](altair_templates).
-Find full examples in the [Altair stories](altair_stories).

 ### Altair Fundamental example